pablorotten/hibernate-course/README.md

 ### Unidirectional One To Many Association: @OneToMany

-For relationship "One to Many".
+"One to Many" relationship where only the *One* entity knows the *Many* entity.

 Annotations for the **Target** Entity attribute  that represent the **Source** where the FK is mapped:
 * @OneToMany(cascade=CascadeType.ALL): This Entity persists both entities
 * @JoinColumn(name="FK_column_name", nullable=false):